 This procedure is new and does not exist in MQTT.

-A gateway may announce its presence by broadcasting periodically an ADVERTISE message to all devices that are currently parts of the network.
+A gateway may announce its presence by broadcasting periodically an ADVERTISE packet to all devices that are currently parts of the network.
 A gateway should only advertise its presence if it is connected to a server (or is itself a server).

 Multiple gateways may be active at the same time in the same network.
 In this case they will have different ids.
 It is up to the client to decide to which gateway it wants to connect.
 However at any point in time a client is allowed to be connected to only one gateway.

 A client should maintain a list of active gateways together with their network addresses.
-This list is populated by means of the ADVERTISE and GWINFO messages received.
+This list is populated by means of the ADVERTISE and GWINFO packets received.

-The time duration TADV until the gateway sends the next ADVERTISE message is indicated in the Duration field of the ADVERTISE messages.
+The time duration TADV until the gateway sends the next ADVERTISE packet is indicated in the Duration field of the ADVERTISE packets.
 A client may use this information to monitor the availability of a gateway.
-For example, if it does not receive ADVERTISE messages from a gateway for NADV consecutive times, it may assume that the gateway is down and removes it from its list of active gateways.
-Similarly, gateways in stand-by mode will become active (i.e. start sending ADVERTISE messages) if they miss successively a couple of times advertisements from a certain gateway.
+For example, if it does not receive ADVERTISE packets from a gateway for NADV consecutive times, it may assume that the gateway is down and removes it from its list of active gateways.
+Similarly, gateways in stand-by mode will become active (i.e. start sending ADVERTISE packets) if they miss successively a couple of times advertisements from a certain gateway.

-Since the ADVERTISE messages are broadcasted into the whole wireless network, the time interval TADV between two ADVERTISE messages sent by a gateway should be large enough (e.g. greater than 15 min) to avoid bandwidth congestion in the network.
+Since the ADVERTISE packets are broadcasted into the whole wireless network, the time interval TADV between two ADVERTISE packets sent by a gateway should be large enough (e.g. greater than 15 min) to avoid bandwidth congestion in the network.

 The large value of TADV will lead to a long waiting time for new clients which are looking for a gateway.
-To shorten this waiting time a client may broadcast a SEARCHGW message.
-To prevent broadcast storms when multiple clients start searching for GW almost at the same time, the sending of the SEARCHGW message is delayed by a random time between 0 and TSEARCHGW.
-A client will cancel its transmission of the SEARCHGW message if it receives during this delay time a SEARCHGW message sent by another client and identical to the one it wants to send, and behaves as if the SEARCHGW message was sent by itself.
+To shorten this waiting time a client may broadcast a SEARCHGW packet.
+To prevent broadcast storms when multiple clients start searching for GW almost at the same time, the sending of the SEARCHGW packet is delayed by a random time between 0 and TSEARCHGW.
+A client will cancel its transmission of the SEARCHGW packet if it receives during this delay time a SEARCHGW packet sent by another client and identical to the one it wants to send, and behaves as if the SEARCHGW packet was sent by itself.

-The broadcast radius Rb of the SEARCHGW message is limited, e.g. to a single hop in case of a dense deployment of MQTT-SN clients.
+The broadcast radius Rb of the SEARCHGW packet is limited, e.g. to a single hop in case of a dense deployment of MQTT-SN clients.

-Upon receiving a SEARCHGW message a gateway replies with a GWINFO message containing its id.
-Similarly, a client answers with a GWINFO message if it has at least one active gateway in its list of active gateways.
-If the client has multiple GWs in its list, it selects one GW out of its list and includes that information into the GWINFO message.
+Upon receiving a SEARCHGW packet a gateway replies with a GWINFO packet containing its id.
+Similarly, a client answers with a GWINFO packet if it has at least one active gateway in its list of active gateways.
+If the client has multiple GWs in its list, it selects one GW out of its list and includes that information into the GWINFO packet.

-Like the SEARCHGW message, the GWINFO message is broadcast with the same radius Rb, which is indicated in the SEARCHGW message.
-The radius Rb is also given to the underlying layer when these two messages are passed down for transmission.
+Like the SEARCHGW packet, the GWINFO packet is broadcast with the same radius Rb, which is indicated in the SEARCHGW packet.
+The radius Rb is also given to the underlying layer when these two packets are passed down for transmission.

-To give priority to the gateways a client will delay its sending of the GWINFO message for a random time
+To give priority to the gateways a client will delay its sending of the GWINFO packet for a random time

 TGWINFO.
-If during this delay time the client receives a GWINFO message it will cancel the transmission of its GWINFO message.
+If during this delay time the client receives a GWINFO packet it will cancel the transmission of its GWINFO packet.

-In case of no response the SEARCHGW message may be retransmitted.
-In this case the time intervals between two consecutive SEARCHGW messages should be increased exponentially.
+In case of no response the SEARCHGW packet may be retransmitted.
+In this case the time intervals between two consecutive SEARCHGW packets should be increased exponentially.

 Client’s Connection Setup